mozilla/kitsune/docs/localization.md

     $ python manage.py extract
     $ python manage.py merge

 Congratulations!
-You\'ve now updated the POT and PO files.
+You've now updated the POT and PO files.

 Sometimes this can leave a bunch of garbage files with `.po~` extensions.
 You should delete these, never commit them: